1. I have completed all of the requirements for Joint Qualified Officer (JQO). What do I need to do now?

 6. What rank must an officer be for Joint Qualified Officer (JQO) designation?

-An officer must be in the grade of O-4 or above to be designated a JQO (aka JQS Level III), however any officer may be designated as Joint Qualification Level II (JQ2) if they have accumulated any combination of 18 points (E-JDA and/or accrued S-JDA) and completed JPME I.
+An officer must be in the grade of O-4 or above to be designated a JQO (aka JQS Level III), however any officer may be designated as Joint Qualification Level II (JQ2) if they have accumulated any combination of 12 points (E-JDA and/or accrued S-JDA) and completed JPME I. A minimum of 6 of the 12 points must be derived from joint duty or experiences other than joint training or joint exercies.

 7. Do I need to complete JPME Phase I in order to be considered for a Joint Job?